The Mummy of Yokokura Temple

 Mention mummies and most people will think of Egypt, Tutankhamen and Halloween.
 They’ll likely picture black-and-white horror movies where the hero and heroine are pursued by something that looks like a zombie given a slapdash bandaging by a distracted paramedic.
 Popular culture hasn’t served the mummy well, but like all stereotypes, there is more to the story.

 Japan has a long tradition of mummification but one which is far removed from Hammer Horror and actor Brandon Fraser.
-Rather, mummification was a respected aspect of ascetic life once practiced by only the most devoted monks, some of whom have survived the centuries and can be visited today.
+Mummification was a respected aspect of ascetic life once practiced by only the most devoted monks, some of whom have survived the centuries and can be visited today.

-One such holy man is Myoshinjyoin, whose incredibly well-preserved corpse watches over Yokokura Temple (formally Ryoukaizan Yokokura Temple) that sits in a peaceful valley of clear rivers and bountiful rice fields.
-The temple, built in 801, lies in the small but scenic town of Ibigawa northeast of Lake Biwa in western Gifu Prefecture.
+One such holy man is Myoshin whose incredibly well-preserved corpse watches over Yokokura Temple (formally Ryoukaizan Yokokura Temple) that sits in a peaceful valley of clear rivers and bountiful rice fields.
+The temple, built in 801, lies in the small but scenic town of Ibigawa about a little over an hour’s drive north of Nagoya in Gifu Prefecture.

 The making of a mummy